-On March 26, 2021, (RA No. 11534), otherwise known as the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act, was signed into law.
-Among the salient provisions of CREATE include changes to the Corporate Income Tax (CIT) rates as follows:
+On March 26, 2021, Republic Act No. 11534, otherwise known as the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act, was signed into law.
+Among the salient provisions of the CREATE Act include changes to the Corporate Income Tax (CIT) rates as follows: